-A new quintet by Gerald Cohen, inspired by the Voyager space mission, performed with astronomical visualization at three planetariums
+A new quintet by Gerald Cohen, inspired by the Voyager space mission, premiere being performed in November 2017, with astronomical visualization, at the Hayden Planetarium of the American Museum of Natural History

-Voyagers, a composition for clarinet and string quartet, will be a tribute to the two Voyager spacecraft on the 40th anniversary of their launch, and of the music sent to accompany them on their journey out of the solar system.
-The piece is being written for the Cassatt Quartet and clarinetist Vasko Dukovski; both the Quartet and Dukovski are great champions of new music, and I have enjoyed rewarding collaborations with them before.
+Voyagers, a composition for clarinet and string quartet, is a tribute to the two Voyager spacecraft on the 40th anniversary of their launch, and of the music sent to accompany them on their journey out of the solar system.
+The piece was composed for the Cassatt Quartet and clarinetist Vasko Dukovski; both the Quartet and Dukovski are great champions of new music, and I have enjoyed rewarding collaborations with them before.

 When the Cassatt Quartet asked me to write a piece based on the theme of “voyages” for a planned concert, I recalled that the two Voyager spacecraft—launched in the late 1970s, explorers of the outer planets, and now journeying beyond the edge of our solar system—were launched with a “Golden Record” (pictured in the image above), containing recordings of selections of Earth’s music, along with photos and sounds of human life.
 This was sent as a message, to any extra-terrestrial civilization that might find the record, to convey the essence of human life on Earth.